windkh/node-red-contrib-shelly/README.md

-# Shelly RGBW2 Node
+# Shelly RGBW2 Node / Shelly bulb RGWB
-The node is able to control a RGBW LED light strip.
+The node is able to control a RGBW LED light strip or a bulb RGBW.

-If you only want to get the current status of the dimmer without turning on or off you should leave the msg.payload blank.
+If you only want to get the current status of the node without turning on or off you should leave the msg.payload blank.
 This is useful, when you want to poll for the status cyclically.

 The node accepts the following input